dobsondev/dobsondev-shortcodes/readme.md

 This shortcode will create the end tags for the code snippet started by [startCode].
 If you use these two together you can create small, simple code blocks that have a black background with white text, which is the common convention.
 This is great for showing Terminal commands or very small code snippets (I recommend using the embed GitHub Gists shortcode for longer code samples).

+** Buttons **

+[button text="buttonText" color="color" link="#"]

+This shortcode will create a purely CSS button where ever you place it.
+The text attribute is the text that will appear within the button.
+The color atrribute defines what color will show - the choices for color are red, blue, green, orange, purple, and turquoise.
+The link attribute is what link the user wants to redirect to when the button is clicked.
+If you do not want a redirect on the button click, just use a "#" and the button will do nothing when clicked.

 # Installation

 1. Upload the entire dobsondev-shortcodes folder to the /wp-content/plugins/ directory.